Trace Systoles and Sink Constant: Trace Systoles

-From the previous chapter, this representation corresponds to a $\Um$-Markoff map with $\Um = GT(\Ut)$.
+We saw in Section \ref{s:char} that this representation corresponds to a $\Um$-Markoff map with $\Um = GT(\Ut)$.
 As $a_i \geq 2$, we have naturally that $GT(a_1, a_2, a_3, a_4) \in U$.
-Such a Markoff map takes values in $[2 , +\infty[$, as all simple closed curves are sent to hyperbolic elements.
-So, we have that any Markoff map constructed from the holonomy representation of an hyperbolic structure is a positive Markoff map
+Hence, such a Markoff map takes values in $[2 , +\infty[$, as all simple closed curves are sent to hyperbolic elements.
+So, we have that any Markoff map constructed from the holonomy representation of an hyperbolic structure has real positive image.

-A similar reasoning can be made if we replace one or several boundaries of the sphere by conical singularities of angle $\theta_i < \pi$.
+A similar reasoning can be made if we replace one or several boundaries of the sphere by conical singularities of angle $0 < \theta_i < \pi$.
 This corresponds to the case where $a_i \in [0, 2[$ and in that case we have $\theta_i = 2 \cos^{-1} \left( \frac{a_i}{2} \right)$.
 One can still endow $S$ with an incomplete hyperbolic structure with geodesic boundaries, cusps and conical singularities.
 The holonomy representation of such a structure is not discrete and faithful, but all the simple closed curves are sent to hyperbolic elements, and hence the corresponding Markoff map remains positive.

-So a direct consequence of Theorem \ref{thm:sink4pos} is the following.
+So we can infer Theorem \ref{introthm:sys2}.(4) as a direct consequence of Theorem \ref{thm:sink4pos}.
+Moreover, we can also consider other type of boundaries (conical singularities and cusps) to obtain the following :

-\begin{Theorem} Let $S$ be an hyperbolic structure on sphere with $b$ geodesic boundaries, $c$ cusps and $d$ conical singularities of angles such that $b+c+d = 4$, and let $\gamma_1 , \dots , \gamma_4$ be the curves around them.
+\begin{Theorem} Let $S$ be an hyperbolic structure on a sphere with $b$ geodesic boundaries, $c$ cusps and $d$ conical singularities such that $b+c+d = 4$, and let $\gamma_1 , \dots , \gamma_4$ be the representatives of curves around them.